 Modern families can be found at every stage along the arc of life.
 Anyone contemplating starting a family, parenting a child of any age, transitioning to an empty nest, or relishing life as a grandparent has a place in the Family Equality Council community.

 Family Equality Council is breaking down barriers that inhibit family creation.
 Our policy team fights discriminatory legislation and actively promotes practices that are inclusive of LGBT parents, including leading the coalition to pass the federal Every Child Deserves a Family Act.
 Additionally, we work with experts across many fields to provide parents with the tools and information they need; see what they have to say.

-Thirty years into the LGBT family movement, there are many children coming of age as thriving adults and eager to share the success stories of their families.
-Outspoken Generation is empowering these young adults with a platform to advocate for equality as they speak out on growing up in loving families with parents who are LGBT.
-Read the stories of our Outspoken Generation members or nominate some you know to join by clicking here.
+Thirty years into the LGBTQ family movement, there are many children coming of age as thriving adults and eager to share the success stories of their families.
+Outspoken Generation is empowering these people with LGBTQ parents with a platform to advocate for equality as they speak out on growing up in loving families with parents who are LGBTQ.
+Read the stories of our Outspoken Generation members or nominate someone you know to join by clicking here.

 Under the leadership of award-winning Broadway producer and grandparent, Daryl Roth, Pearls of Wisdom was launched to empower grandparents to share their experiences, show their support across generations and change the national dialogue on family values.